-Dynamic Range - The saturation level output video signal voltage of the sensor divided by the rms noise output of the sensor in the dark.
+Dynamic Range - The ratio of the saturation output voltage to the rms noise in the dark.
 The peak-to-peak random noise output of the device is 4-6 times the rms noise output.

 Saturation Exposure - The minimum exposure level that will produce a saturated output signal.
-Exposure is equal to the light intensity times the photosite integration time.
+Exposure is equal to the product of light intensity and the integration time.

-Spectral Response Range-The spectral band in which the response per unit of radiant power is more than 10% of the peak response.
+Spectral Response Range - The spectral band over which the response per unit of radiant power is more than 10% of the peak response.

-Responsivity-The output signal voltage per unit exposure for a specified radiation spectrum.
-Responsivity equals output voltage divided by exposure.
+Responsivity - The output signal voltage per unit exposure.

-Photoresponse Shading Non-Uniformity - The difference of the response levels between the most and least sensitive regions under uniform illumination, excluding blemished elements.
-Shading is measured using a lowpass filter with a cut-off of approximately 10 cycles per picture width in the video output line.
+Photoresponse Shading Non-Uniformity - The difference of the response levels between the most and the least sensitive regions under uniform illumination (excluding blemished elements) expressed as a percentage of the average response.
+Shading is measured using the digital equivalent of a low-pass filter with a cut-off frequency of approximately 5 cycles per picture width or picture height in the video output line.